Act for the Development of Tourism

 For the purpose of effectively and proactively developing the tourism industry, the central administrative authority shall conduct annual surveys on the tourism market and collect market information and promptly disclose, to be used as reference for developing national policies on the tourism industry.

-To maintain the tourist areas, environmental quality and natural and cultural landscapes specific area of ecological landscape area, too, as the need to import growth management mechanisms that regulate the proper amount of tourists, recreation behavior and permit the development of strength, included in the management plan.
+To maintain the environmental quality and natural and cultural landscapes of tourist areas and specific areas of ecological landscape area, it is permissible as needed to incorporate management mechanisms to regulate the proper number of tourists, allowable recreation behavior, and the vigor of development, and include them in the management plan.

 Chapter II.
 Planning and Construction